cabbage-crafting-company/life-sciences/README.md

 Support is required.
 The casting hole is the whole bottom face.

-# Dick Squeezer 4 / 5
+# Dick squeezer 4 / 5

 There is no parameter to adjust the inner diameter of the squeezer.
 Compiling the model prints the inner diameter to the log.